semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 import MoreHelp from "/src/components/MoreHelp"

-# Manually integrating Semgrep in various CI providers
+# Manually integrating Semgrep in various Continuous Integration providers

 Run Semgrep in your CI pipeline to scan your repository for code vulnerabilities and other issues.